Case studies are an incredibly effective form of marketing that you can use to help promote your product.

 Case studies are meant to show off your successes, so make sure you feature your positive results prominently.
 Using bold and bright colors as well as contrasting shapes, large bold fonts, and simple icons is a great way to highlight your wins.

-In this marketing case study example the big wins are highlighted on the second page with a bright orange color, and are highlighted in circles.
-Making the important information stand out is especially important in marketing case studies.
+In well-written case study examples like the one below, the big wins are highlighted on the second page with a bright orange color and are highlighted in circles.

 Use emotive, persuasive, or action based language in your marketing case study